natgo/wt-wiki-scraper/wikitext-transpiled/ground/Chieftain%20Mk%205.md

 * Turret armour strong enough to bounce APDS, HEATFS and even some APFSDS shells
 * Upper frontal plate is heavily sloped, providing adequate protection against same tier rounds
-* Excellent reload time for a 120 mm (7.5s - 9.5s)
+* Excellent reload time for a 120 mm cannon (7.5s - 9.5s)
-* Access to 320 mm penetrating APDS shells and HESH shells immediately
+* Access to high-penetrating APDS shells and HESH shells immediately
 * 10 degrees of gun depression
 * Has access to a dual plane stabilizer
 * Includes an additional range finding .50 calibre machine gun that can be separately bound